 - wipe down your kitchen countertops when unpacking food items

 - wash your fresh produce from the store thoroughly with water

 - wipe all food packaging and beverage containers that you bought at the store

 Of all the methods above, disinfecting surfaces and handles, and using hand sanitizer regularly is most important.

 The CDC advises keeping at least 6 feet or two metres apart.
-Unfortunately, we still see people talking in grocery stores and engaging in close conversations.
+Unfortunately, we still see people close talking in grocery stores, bars, parties, and engaging in close conversations.
 This period of social isolation is easy for some to manage, while others find their mental health declines.

 If you have trouble with isolation, phone friends and relatives, use video conversation apps, text people and find something productive to do.
 Working isn’t so bad really.
 You’ve got a full day to fill so decide to feel good.
 Fix something in the house or in your garage or property.
 Do a spring home inspection.

 Take It Easy and Spend Some Time Relaxing

 Enjoy this personal time to yourself.
 Get some rest and let your body recover from the daily work grind.
 Go online and research things you’ve been interested in and haven’t had time to look into.

 A good source of entertainment and information is Youtube.
 You’ll find all sorts of videos on topics related to health, travel, cooking, and other things.